Landlords Glasgow | Property Management Glasgow

 Recent changes to the HSE guidance have highlighted too many individuals who need to perform risk assessments for legionella control in properties that they lease.
 These include duty holders towards your tenants within your property, landlords, and individuals affected by changes in legislation relating to the control of Legionella.
 The period of checks can vary after initial inspection from annually to every two years, depending on risk.

 Fire Safety and Furniture

 The Scottish Government has produced revised statutory guidance on the requirements for smoke alarms.
 A copy of the revised statutory guidance is available on the PRHP website by visiting www.prhpscotland.gov.uk.

 However, the main points relative to smoke detectors are as follows.

 The Domestic Technical Handbook states there should be at least:

-- One functioning smoke alarm in the room frequently used by the occupants for general daytime living purposes.
+- One functioning smoke alarm in the room that the occupants frequently use for general daytime living purposes.